metzgr/eoc/_posts/2022-2-18-in-the-spotlight-americorps.md

 * Successful evaluation practice is dependent on leadership understanding its value and investing in the resources needed to ensure that it will flourish.

 **Where can readers find more information about your office?**
-Please visit our agency’s impact page at [Our impact|AmeriCorps](https://americorps.gov/about/our-impact/ "Impact page on americorps.gov") and please sign up for our newsletter from this same page by clicking on “Get research and evaluation updates”.
+Please visit our agency’s impact page at [Our impact|AmeriCorps](https://americorps.gov/about/our-impact/ "Impact page on americorps.gov"){:target="_blank"} and please sign up for our newsletter from this same page by clicking on “Get research and evaluation updates”.